 Patent Filing in India: Patent of Addition

-According to Section 54 of the Patents Act, 1970, if an application is made for a patent in respect of any improvement in or modification of an invention described or disclosed in the complete specification of the main invention (parent application/patent), for which applicant has already applied for or has obtained a patent, applicant can make an application for patent of addition.
-The application for patent of addition is filed on the same or after date of patent filing of application for main application, and is granted only after grant of main invention.
+According to Section 54 of the Patents Act, 1970, if an application is made for a patent in respect of any improvement in or modification of an invention described or disclosed in the complete specification of the main invention (parent application/patent), for which applicant has already applied for or has obtained a patent, an applicant can make an application for patent of addition.
+The application for patent of addition is filed on the same or after the date of patent filing of an application for the main application and is granted only after granting of the main invention.

-- Priority date for patent of addition is the date on which application for patent of addition is filed
+- The priority date for the patent of addition is the date on which application for patent of addition is filed

-- No separate renewal fee for patent of addition
+- No separate renewal fee for the patent of addition

-- Application for patent of addition cannot be challenged on ground of lack of inventive step with respect to the description/disclosure in the main application/patent; however, the disclosure in main application/patent can be cited for novelty against the application for patent of addition.
+- Application for the patent of addition cannot be challenged on grounds of lack of inventive step with respect to the description/disclosure in the main application/patent; however, the disclosure in main application/patent can be cited for novelty against the application for patent of addition.